-- Practitioners and scientists increasingly need multi-species and whole-ecosystem indicators that allow integrating species interaction networks into biodiversity conservation and management. - Explicit and quantitative integration of ecological network indicators into conservation is still lacking due to challenges with network uncertainty and accessibility to practitioners. - The resulting gap between network science and management leads to decisions being made without considering available scientific knowledge. - We identify opportunities in closing this gap.
-Despite uncertainty, the field of network ecology is mature enough to offer quantitative insights into ecosystem responses to environmental
+- Practitioners and scientists increasingly need multi-species and whole-ecosystem indicators for biodiversity conservation and management.
+Species interaction networks hold a promising potential to fill those needs. - Explicit and quantitative integration of network indicators into conservation is still lacking due to challenges with uncertainty and indicator accessibility to practitioners.
+The resulting gap between network science and management leads to decisions being made without considering available scientific knowledge. - We need to start bridging network information into biodiversity management, towards application.
+We can do this now, building on existing metrics and available data as starting points.
+We must accept data limitations and uncertainty, and use what we have to establish an operthe poisot lab